intel/stacks-usecase/github-issue-classification/README.md

 python train.py
 ```

 That's it!
-At it's core, DLRS does not require that you change your code.
-Once the environment is set up (steps 1-3), a single call to your code will run as expected, and it will utilize Intel optimizations.
+At its core, DLRS does not require that you change your code.
+Once the environment is set up (steps 1-4), a single call to your code will run as expected, and it will utilize Intel optimizations.
 This is the base functionality of DLRS, and most implementations will be built off this example section.

 #### Serve the model
 To run inference, we've set up a special dockerfile based on our image.
 The dockerfile creates a RESTful API that will communicate to a local flask server to run live inference.

 From your local system, navigate to the github-issues-classification folder, where "Dockerfile" is stored inside the "docker" directory, and run:
 ```bash